rsksmart/ri-aggregation/docs/launch.md

 `SUPPORTED_BLOCK_CHUNKS_SIZES` environment variable.
 Block sizes which will actually be produced by the server can be configured using the `BLOCK_CHUNK_SIZES` environment variable.

-Note: proof generation for large blocks requires a lot of resources and an average user machine is only capable ofcreating proofs for the smallest block sizes.
+Note: proof generation for large blocks requires a lot of resources and an average user machine is only capable of creating proofs for the smallest block sizes.
 As an alternative, a dummy-prover may be used for development (see [`development.md`](https://hackmd.io/S7hTv1EwSpWu8VCReDmsBg) for details).

 Run prover: